tahsintawhid/2-git-workflow-practice-SewonKim0/instructions.md

 ## Forking workflow

-In this part, we will practice the [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow), also known as the **open source workflow**.
-Developers following this type of workflow interact with at least 3 different copies of a repository: an 'official' remote repository that the developer ultimately intends to contribute to; a remote clone of that official repository (known as a "fork"), a local clone of that remote clone where the developer makes changes.
+In this part, we will practice the **forking workflow**, also known as the **open source workflow**.
+Developers following this type of workflow interact with at least 3 different copies of a repository: the original **remote** repository that the developer ultimately intends to contribute to; a remote **clone** of that official repositor, known as a "`fork`"; and a local clone of the fork, where the developer makes changes.

 ### Find another repository to work with